google/rappor/bin/README.md

 ### decode-assoc

 Decode a joint distribution between 2 variables ("association analysis").
-See `test.sh decode-assoc` in this dir for an example.
+See `test.sh decode-assoc-R` or `test.sh decode-assoc-cpp` in this dir for an example.

 Currently it only supports associating strings vs. booleans.